Alexander-Nasuta/openhub-demo/Readme.md

 - Docker (for example [Docker Desktop](https://www.docker.com/products/docker-desktop))
 - MongoDB (for example [MongoDB Community Edition](https://www.mongodb.com/try/download/community))
 - Python 3.9 or higher (for example [Anaconda](https://www.anaconda.com/products/distribution))

+For Troubleshooting, you can check out this [setup video](https://youtu.be/WxKDhfsslRw) of a similar technology stack.

 ## Setting up MongoDB
 The demonstrator uses MongoDB as a database to store the data.